Arnold Schoenberg: World War I

 World War I brought a crisis in his development.
 Military service disrupted his life when at the age of 42 he was in the army.
 He was never able to work uninterrupted or over a period of time, and as a result he left many unfinished works and undeveloped "beginnings".

 On one occasion, a superior officer demanded to know if he was "this notorious Schoenberg, then"; Schoenberg replied: "Beg to report, sir, yes.
 Nobody wanted to be, someone had to be, so I let it be me".
-According to Norman, this is a reference to Schoenberg's apparent "destiny" as the "Emancipator of Dissonance".
+According to Norman Lebrecht, this is a reference to Schoenberg's apparent "destiny" as the "Emancipator of Dissonance".

-In what Alex Ross calls an "act of war psychosis", Schoenberg drew comparisons between Germany's assault on France and his assault on decadent bourgeois artistic values.
+Schoenberg drew comparisons between Germany's assault on France and his assault on decadent bourgeois artistic values.
 In August 1914, while denouncing the music of Bizet, Stravinsky, and Ravel, he wrote: "Now comes the reckoning!
 Now we will throw these mediocre kitschmongers into slavery, and teach them to venerate the German spirit and to worship the German God".
+Alex Ross described this as an "act of war psychosis".